mozilla/probe-scraper/fog-updater/README.md

 Automation to update `repositories.yaml` of `probe-scraper` with the latest `metrics_index.py` list.

-Fetches and parses the `metrics_index.py` from `gecko-dev`, extracts the relevant list of YAML files and creates a new Pull Request against `probe-scraper` if it contains any changes.
+Fetches and parses the `metrics_index.py` from `mozilla-firefox/firefox`, extracts the relevant list of YAML files and creates a new Pull Request against `probe-scraper` if it contains any changes.

 ## Environment variables